 Does insulin make you gain weight?
 Not directly.
 Excess glucose that gets converted into fat causes weight gain.

 The energy you eat (whether from carbohydrates, protein, or fat) that goes unused is stored mostly as fat.
 This energy balance is modulated by many things including stress, physical activity, genetics, medications, medical problems, and the environment.

 For most people following a Standard American Diet, extra daily energy intake comes from calorie-dense, nutrient-poor foods1 specifically engineered to make them more delicious.
 High-carb and high-fat foods with added sugars—especially in the form of “ultra-processed foods”—provide more calories and glucose than your body needs to keep “all systems go,” but often don’t satisfy hunger for long.

 They can also cause high glucose spikes that your body processes by releasing insulin, which stops you from burning fat stores as energy, among many other things.

-If excess glucose isn’t used by your body’s current energy needs, insulin stimulates the packaging of glucose into glycogen, which is stored in the liver, muscle, and brain cells.
+If excess glucose isn’t used, it's converted into glycogen and stored in the liver, muscle, and brain cells.

-As these glycogen stores fill up, insulin also facilitates storage of glucose in adipose (fat) cells by inducing conversion of the remaining extra glucose to fat.
+As these glycogen stores fill up, excess glucose gets stored in adipose (fat) cells.
 Carbohydrates and fats eaten together can accelerate fat storage as well, as the body preferentially uses the carbohydrates for quick energy and stores the fat.
 Sorry, donut fans.

 Our bodies use up glycogen stores to fuel physical and mental activities fairly easily, but as you may have experienced, it’s a lot harder to burn fat.
 Part of this difficulty is due to the fact that even a small rise in insulin from your baseline shuts down fat-burning processes.
 This is a simplification of an extremely complicated process: